mucommander/mucommander/package/readme.txt

 - Permanent deletion of symbolic links on Windows no longer deletes their linked content.
 - Restore file table configuration (column visibility, width and position) on startup also when custom folders are set.
 - The default keyboard shortcut for packing files (CTRL+I) opens the 'Pack files' dialog on macOS.
+- File search works with search strings that resemble a path to an archive file, e.g., find:///home/*.zip.

 Known issues:
 - Mac OS X: "muCommander damaged and cannot be opened" may appear after downloading muCommander from the browser.
 This